cybergecad/.github/README.md

 The different versions of our team logo, for light and dark color schemes.

 &rarr; [Wallpaper](https://github.com/cybergecad/.github/tree/main/wallpaper)
-The different versions of our current wallpaper, for standard formats.
+The different versions of our current wallpaper, for common aspect ratios.